Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 864,816, 353,287 total housing units (homes and apartments), and a median house value of $1,162,693, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.
+With 884,363 people, 356,797 houses or apartments, and a median cost of homes of $1,314,372, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.54% of the city's housing units.
-Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.37%), single-family detached homes ( 19.38%), and a few row houses and other attached homes ( 12.47%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.89% of the city's housing units.
+Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.22%), single-family detached homes ( 19.65%), and a few row houses and other attached homes ( 12.01%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in San Francisco primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 San Francisco has a mixture of owner-occupied and renter-occupied housing.

-Relative to California, our data show that San Francisco's latest annual appreciation rate is lower than 50% of the other cities and towns in California.
+Relative to California, our data show that San Francisco's latest annual appreciation rate is higher than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within San Francisco differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in San Francisco - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best San Francisco real estate investment or home purchase decisions.